AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

     pip install covalent-aws-plugins

-In this exercise we will be using the AWS Batch executor to offload the training our model to AWS.
-The Covalent AWS Batch plugin can from PYPI as follows
+In this exercise we will be using the AWS Batch executor to offload the training of our model to AWS.
+The Covalent AWS Batch plugin can be installed from PYPI as follows

 .. code:: bash

-    pip install covalent-awsbatch-plugin==0.16.1rc0
+    pip install covalent-awsbatch-plugin

 AWS Batch Executor
 ~~~~~~~~~~~~~~~~~~~~

-The `Batch executor <https://github.com/AgnostiqHQ/covalent-awsbatch-plugin>`_ plugin assumes that all the necessary AWS infrastructure has already been provisioned prior to running the workflow.
-Details pertaining to configuring a
+The `Batch executor <https://github.com/AgnostiqHQ/covalent-awsbatch-plugin>`_ plugin assumes that all the necessary AWS infrastructure has already been provisioned prior to
-a AWS batch job queue, job definitions, compute environments and IAM roles can be found `here <https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html>`_
+running the workflow.
+Details pertaining to configuring a AWS batch job queue, job definitions, compute environments and IAM roles can be found `here <https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html>`_

-As AWS Batch supports executing jobs as containers, the AWS Batch executor utilizes that feature to execute electrons.
+As AWS Batch supports executing jobs as containers, the AWS Batch executor utilizes that feature to execute the electrons.
 From a high level the execution steps from start to finish
 of an electron scheduled to be executed on AWS Batch are as follows

 1) Pickle the electron task to be executed along with all its dependencies (``DepsPip, DepsCall`` etc)